lifemapper/lmsyft/README.md

 To run the containers, generate `fullchain.pem` and `privkey.pem` (certificate and the private key) using Let's Encrypt and link these files in `./sp_network/config/`.

-While in development, you can generate self-signed certificates then link them in ~/git/sp_network/config/ directory for this project:
+While in development, generate self-signed certificates then link them in ~/git/sp_network/config/ directory for this project:

 ```zsh